Photography and International Development

 Understanding and communicating Namibia’s agricultural issues through word and illustration are necessary skills for communicators of such issues.
-Texas A&M University (TAMU) the Desert Research Foundation of Namibia, and local Namibian agribusinesses provide TAMU students with an international high-impact educational experience.
-Courses are enhanced with study trips to Etosha National Park, Mahango Wildlife Preserve, the Kalahari and Namib Deserts, and to Damara/Himba/Topnaar native villages to engage students in Namibia’s unique ecological and cultural heritage.
+Texas A&M University (TAMU) and local Namibian agribusinesses provide TAMU students with an international high-impact educational experience.
+Courses are enhanced with study trips to Etosha National Park, Swakopmund, Windhoek, Walvis Bay, Waterberg, Twyfelfontein, the Kalahari and Namib Deserts, and to Damara, Himba, and San native villages to engage students in Namibia’s unique ecological and cultural heritage.

-Application Deadline: February 1, 2018
+Application Deadline: October 1, 2021

-Scholarship Application Deadline: February 1, 2018
+Scholarship Application Deadline: October 12, 2019

 AGCJ 308 – Agricultural Photography: This course explores digital photography as a component of career skills necessary for agricultural journalists and communicators.
 Students will participate in photo shoots and use photo editing software to enhance and improve digital photographs.
 A final portfolio will demonstrate skills learned and applied during the course (3 credits).